Email hosting for ecommerce: transactional email and shared support in one place

 - Pro at $9/month covers 10 mailboxes, 5 team members, and 10,000 sends per month.
 That handles team email, shared support inboxes, and moderate transactional volume for most small stores.

-- Can I use SHIPMAIL for multiple store brands?
+- Can I use Shipmail for multiple store brands?

 - Yes.
 Add multiple domains under one account.
 Each store brand gets its own mailboxes and shared inboxes.
 The Team plan ($29/month, 50 mailboxes) covers most multi-brand setups.

-- Can I send order confirmation emails through SHIPMAIL?
+- Can I send order confirmation emails through Shipmail?

 - Yes.
 Use the REST API or TypeScript/Python SDK to send transactional email (order confirmations, shipping updates, password resets) from your store's domain.
 Webhooks let you process inbound replies automatically.